owlet42/kubeflow-docs/docs/user-guide/federated-model-training.rst

 Before proceeding, ensure that all participants have uploaded their respective data to FATE.
 Once this is done, follow the steps outlined in the notebook page:

 The guest party should upload their data.
-You can utilize the provided sample file, "breast_hetero_guest.csv," and replace it with your own dataset.
+You can use the provided sample file, "breast_hetero_guest.csv," and replace it with your own dataset.

 .. code-block:: python